istio/istio.io/content/en/docs/reference/config/analysis/ist0166/index.md

 ## How to resolve

-Make sure you are using the selector field for sidecar or Istio gateway pods, and use the `targetRef` field for Kubernetes Gateway pods.
+Make sure you are using the `selector` field for sidecars or Istio gateway pods, and use the `targetRef` field for Kubernetes Gateway pods.
 Otherwise, the policy will not be effective.

 Here is an example: